Hiranandani Gardens, Mumbai: Hiranandani Hospital

 Situated on the Hill Side Avenue, Hiranandani Hospital was constructed and is operated by Hiranandani Group.
 The hospital started operations in February 2004 and is the first hospital in western India to receive the National Accreditation Board for Hospitals & Healthcare Providers accreditation.

 Hiranandani Knowledge Park

-Hiranandani Knowledge Park is situated opposite the Hiranandani Hospital and houses IFCAI Business School.
+Hiranandani Knowledge Park is situated opposite the Hiranandani Hospital and houses IBS Business School.
 The school offers bachelor's (BBA), master's (MBA) and doctoral (PhD) degrees in Business administration and management.

 The Japanese School of Mumbai, serving Mumbai's Japanese families, is located in the Hiranandani Knowledge Park.